rosenberg-c/polysonic-documentation/README.md

 ## Transform Your Synthesizers into Polyphonic Multi-Synth Orchestra

+Prisma - synthesizer orchestration

-Prisma is a cutting-edge program designed to bridge the gap between a single MIDI keyboard and the vast potential of multiple monophonic synthesizers.
+Prisma is a cutting-edge program designed to bridge the gap between a single MIDI keyboard and the vast potential of multiple monophonic synthesizers ( Plugins and hardware ).
 By intelligently processing MIDI input, Prisma enables musicians to play across several synths as if they were a unified, polyphonic instrument.
 This tool listens to MIDI input on channel 16 and dynamically splits incoming chords across various channels, allowing for intricate compositions using monophonic synthesizers.

 ![Img](./images/001.png)